noaa-nwfsc/SMORES/markdown/methods.md

 suitability score was calculated for each submodel by taking the geometric mean of all scores within each grid cell.
 The geometric mean of all submodels was used to calculate a final overall suitability score.
-The geometric mean (Equation 2.4) was chosen because it grants equal importance to each variable and provides a non-biased weighting of each submodel as they interact with each other (Bovee 1986; Longdill et al. 2008; Silva et al. 2011; Muñoz-Mas et al. 2012).
+The geometric mean was chosen because it grants equal importance to each variable and provides a non-biased weighting of each submodel as they interact with each other (Bovee 1986; Longdill et al. 2008; Silva et al. 2011; Muñoz-Mas et al. 2012).
 Furthermore, all data layers and submodels had equal weight within the suitability model.
 However, we also wanted to provide the functionality to weight each submodel if that is eventuallly utilised in the future.
+If you would like to see the code behind these equations please click on the equation names.

 Combined maps for the different sub-tabs (habitat, fisheries, scientific surveys, etc.) used the following equations.
-If you would like to see the code behind these equations please click on the equation names.

 The [geometric
 mean](https://github.com/noaa-nwfsc/SMORES/blob/main/R/calculate_geometric_mean_combined.R)